Methodology

 Can buyers understand the likely monthly cost, limits, and upgrade triggers before committing?

-Integrations and maintenance
+Integrations and action proof

 10%